JoaoFonseca197/IK/README.md

 In my project I created a ScriptableObject called `Constraints` with the solo objective of constraining the rotation of the transform reminding that all the movement of the arm is just rotations.
 For this project I will only constrain the left arm.
-What I think is the best to do this is when getting all the joint transforms, it should show options in the unity editor, instead of creating this script `Constraint`.
+What I think is the best to do, is when getting all the joint transforms, it should show options in the unity editor, instead of creating this script `Constraint`.